 Long COVID is a term used to describe the symptoms and effects of coronavirus that last longer than four weeks beyond the initial diagnosis.

-The Office for National Statistics (ONS) reported that over a four week period ending 6 March 2021, an estimated 1.1 million people in the UK confirmed they were experiencing long COVID.
+The Office for National Statistics (ONS) reported that over a four week period ending 6 June 2021, an estimated 962,000 people in the UK confirmed they were experiencing long COVID (this is down slightly from 1.021 million (1.6 per cent) at 2 May 2021).
 The rates of self-reported long COVID were greatest in people aged 35 to 69, females, those living in the most deprived areas, those working in health or social care, and those with a pre-existing activity-limited health condition.

 Symptoms may include: persistent fatigue, shortness of breath, brain fog (cognitive challenges), insomnia, dizziness, depression, anxiety and a range of other symptoms which can be found on the NHS website.
 (If you have any concerns about yourself/ a colleague's symptoms lasting four weeks or more after having COVID-19, please contact/ advise them to contact their GP).

 There is still uncertainty around the prognosis of long COVID as each person can experience a range of different symptoms.
 In some cases, people have begun to feel better before experiencing a return of fatigue and needing further time off to recover.
 This is known as the ‘boom and bust’ pattern where the person's fatigue levels will fluctuate.
 Therefore, it is important to ensure that you are having regular conversations with your colleagues to ensure they understand what their needs are and to prevent the risk of relapse.